student-ChestaVashishtha/QR_Code_Train_Entry/README.md

 ## 🔧 Key Features

-- ✅ Generate a **secure unique ticket id** for each passenger
+- ✅ Generate a **secure unique ticket id** for each passenge
-- ✅ Create a **QR code** containing only the token (no personal info exposed)
-- ✅ Scan the QR to retrieve and verify the token
+- ✅ Scan the QR to retrieve and verify the ticket id
-- ✅ Validate entry based on token existence
+- ✅ Validate entry based on tiket id existence
 - ✅ City-to-city travel selection with live display
 - ✅ Built using **Streamlit** and **qrcode** for fast deployment